fbpx

 About Dr. Jan Hoistad

-Whether it’s for your career or your business, Dr. Jan Hoistad is a career development and transition coach, and a business development coach and strategist.
-Her uniqueness is her “Big Picture” perspective.
-Assisting business owners and experienced career professionals, Dr. Jan partners with you as you transition through choice points in your career and business life.
+Dr. Jan Hoistad is a coaching partner who helps you clarify your goals, develop your skillset, and harness your strengths so you navigate your career and business growth with confidence.
+As an executive, career professional or business owner, having a supportive, strategic coach and consultant who empowers you to confidently clarify and achieve your desired outcomes is invaluable.
+Coaching helps you work more productively and lead more effectively.
+While Dr. Hoistad cannot promise to remove outside demands, she can help you prioritize, set goals and strategies so you and your team function at peak performance. ♦ Executive Coaching, Leadership Coaching, and Business Consulting.
+Develop awareness of how your decisions affect other areas, your people and your future goals.
+Fully aligned, make decisions for best possible outcomes. ♦ Partnership Coaching for business owners, partners, teams, entrepreneurs, dual-career couples and couples in business together.
+Become fully aligned so you work together better, achieving business objectives. ♦ Career Coaching for individual professionals and dual-career couples.
+At all stages of development; during times of transition; when considering a relocation; when desiring to integrate personal life goals with your career.
+With her unique “Big Picture” perspective, Dr. Jan partners with you as you transition through choice points in your career and business life.
 Her focus is on helping you clarify what you want, identify what’s in the way, and strategize a step-by-step plan so you achieve your goals.
-Dr. Jan brings her expertise in human development, system dynamics, entrepreneurship, business growth, partnering, communication and creativity, her clients to her clients who become catalysts for change in their businesses, careers, and personal lives.
-Her Big Picture approach helps you to accomplish so much more of what you desire.
-Working with Jan you go further, faster.
-Her work guides you to accelerate, while also integrating your professional and personal goals at each choice point across your life.
-Dr. Jan has helped numerous professionals, business owners, and teams achieve ambitious career and business goals, joyful relationships, and a greater quality of life.
-“When an experienced professional adds ChoicePoint Solutions, you can almost feel their body relax.
+Dr. Jan brings her expertise in human development, system dynamics, entrepreneurship, business growth, partnering, communication and creativity to her clients who become catalysts for change in their businesses, careers, and personal lives.
+She has helped numerous professionals, business owners, and teams achieve ambitious career and business goals, healthy relationships, and a greater quality of work and life.
+“When an experienced professional incorporates Dr. Jan’s coaching and consulting solutions, you can almost feel their body relax.
 They become excited again.
-More hopeful, they remember what they love about their work as, together, we turn burdens into doable strategies that achieve their future goals.” — Dr. Jan
+More hopeful, they remember what they love about their work as, together, we turn burdens into doable strategies that achieve their future goals.” -Dr. Jan Hoistad

 4 Steps to Frame a Change and Manage Your Team During a Transition Period Within Your Business